UW-ESS-DS/MLgeo2023_blloyd/README.md

 1. I am currently working to understand how Australia went from mostly forested (just 10 million years ago!) to mostly grassland today.
 2. I have spent a significant amount of time tracking how plant traits vary in response to changing environmental conditions, to develop paleoclimatic and paleoenvironmental proxies.

+## License
+**MIT License:** This license is a simple, user-friendly license that allows easy collaboration and sharing of material.

 ## Clone me!
 clone this repository by running this code in your terminal: `git clone https://github.com/UW-ESS-DS/MLgeo2023_blloyd/`